 1 – Make it WOWboarding not onBORING

 “Shopify is known for having these fantastic offices, so creating that WOW factor for new hires was always super easy for us. […] One of the big challenges now has been, how can we create that WOW factor elsewhere?
-That’s been a huge focus as we make onboarding a remote-first offering” - Jenn Perry, EDGE 2020
+That’s been a huge focus as we make onboarding a digital-first offering” - Jenn Perry, EDGE 2020

 One of the recurring themes from the panel was the importance of onboarding that genuinely wows new hires.
 That’s been a major priority for Shopify as they become a ‘Digital by Default’ company, allowing everyone to work from home permanently if they prefer.